Andy Hunter (EastEnders)

-Eventually, Andy's criminal reign reached its conclusion towards the show's 20th anniversary episode — when Jake and Danny's mob boss, Johnny Allen (Billy Murray), arrived on the square and proceeded to usurp his position as both the square's reigning top dog and Walford's undisputed crime kingpin.
+Eventually, Andy's villainous reign reached its conclusion towards the show's 20th anniversary episode — when Jake and Danny's mob boss, Johnny Allen (Billy Murray), arrived on the square and proceeded to usurp his position as both the square's reigning top dog and Walford's undisputed crime kingpin.
 In response to this, Andy planned to con £750,000 from Johnny during a criminal transaction between them.
 However, his plan failed when Andy was betrayed by his henchman Eddie (Daren Elliott Holmes) — who alerted Johnny of his plans to get one over him.
 This ultimately led to Johnny killing Andy by throwing him off a motorway bridge, thus ending the character's duration on the programme.